kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Peer feedback will be graded on the extent to which it comprehensively and constructively addresses the components of the partner team's report: the research context and motivation, exploratory data analysis, and any inference, modeling, or conclusions.

-You will also engage in (ungraded) peer review of slides and oral presentation materials in class on Thursday, December 7, in preparation for the final presentations during finals week.
+You will also engage in (ungraded) peer review of poster drafts and oral presentation materials in class on Thursday, December 7, in preparation for the final presentations during finals week.

 ## Written report